Should I Get A Lawyer After A Hit-and-Run?

 • Pull over and park immediately to avoid additional injury or damage.

 • Seek medical attention.
-When you call the police, you should also request medical services.
+When you call the police, also request medical services.
 You might not know the extent of your injuries at the moment.
 Some injuries, like whiplash, can take a few days to appear.

-Role of Uninsured Motorist Coverage in Hit-and-Run Accidents
+Role Of Uninsured Motorist Coverage In Hit-and-Run Accidents

-When efforts to locate the driver are futile, you can make a claim through your underinsured or uninsured motorist coverage.
+When efforts to locate the driver are futile, you could make a claim through your underinsured or uninsured motorist coverage.
 If we can find the driver, then you can make a claim against their insurance company.
 California laws do not require motorists to carry uninsured motorist coverage.
 It is an optional provision.
 The one requirement California has is that insurance companies must offer this provision.

-It is estimated that a quarter of all California drivers are uninsured.
-So, while this coverage is optional by law, it is essential to protect yourself.
-You can use it in hit-and-run accidents and when someone does not have adequate insurance coverage.
+In 2023, approximately 15.4% of drivers in California were uninsured, according to data from the Insurance Information Institute.
+So, while this coverage is optional by law, itโ€™s something you can consider adding to your policy as a proactive measure.
+You can use it in hit-and-run accidents and when someone who hit you does not have adequate insurance coverage.

 • There must be physical contact between your vehicle and the one that fled the scene.